unlock-protocol/unlock/unlock-protocol-com/blog/novum.md

 ---
-title: Novum Insights Elevates the NFT-Based Authentication Experience
+title: Novum Insights Adds an NFT-Based Authentication Experience
 subTitle: A full stack option to create an NFT-based sign-in experience for your community
 authorName: Crystal Street
 publishDate: February 2, 2022